awsdocs/amazon-redshift-developer-guide/doc_source/wlm-queue-hopping.md

 + CREATE TABLE AS \(CTAS\) statements\.
 WLM queue hopping supports both user\-defined and system\-generated CTAS statements\.
 + SELECT INTO statements\.

 Queries that aren't subject to WLM timeout continue running in the original queue until completion\.
-The following types of queries aren’t subject to WLM timeout:
+The following types of queries aren't subject to WLM timeout:
 + COPY statements
 + Maintenance operations, such as ANALYZE and VACUUM
 + Read\-only queries, such as SELECT statements, that have reached a WLM state of `returning`\.
 To find the WLM state of a query, view the STATE column on the [STV\_WLM\_QUERY\_STATE](r_STV_WLM_QUERY_STATE.md) system table\.

-Queries that aren’t eligible for hopping by WLM timeout are canceled when they time out\.
+Queries that aren't eligible for hopping by WLM timeout are canceled when they time out\.
 The following types of queries are not eligible for hopping by a WLM timeout:
 + INSERT, UPDATE, and DELETE statements
 + UNLOAD statements
 + User\-defined functions \(UDFs\)